ABD: Default Exception Abduction in Finite First Order Worlds: Dataset Generation Details

 \paragraph{Cheater pool.} The cheater pool comprises two tiers: \begin{description}[nosep,leftmargin=1.5em,style=sameline] \item[Tier~1 (${\sim}25$ formulas):] Constants ($\top$, $\bot$), atomic unary/binary predicates and their negations, self-loops ($R(x,x)$, $S(x,x)$), simple quantified existence ($\exists y\,R(x,y)$), and unary conjunctions/disjunctions. \item[Tier~2 (${\sim}15$ formulas):] Common model shortcuts mined from preliminary runs, e.g.\ $\exists y(R(x,y) \land P(y))$, $P(x) \land \exists y(R(x,y))$. \end{description}

-\paragraph{Rejection criterion.} An instance is rejected if the best cheater achieves cost $\le \mathrm{cost}(\alpha^*) - 1$ on the current training worlds.
-This ensures that the planted gold rule is not trivially beatable by a simple heuristic.
+\paragraph{Rejection criterion.} An instance is rejected if the best cheater achieves cost $\le \mathrm{cost}(\alpha^*) - 1$ on the current prompt worlds.
+This ensures that the planted reference rule is not trivially beatable by a simple heuristic.

-\paragraph{Gold refinement (optional).} When enabled, the pipeline evaluates ${\sim}20$ alternative gold candidates (sampled from the theory's template library plus mutants of the seed) and selects the one with the best validity-cost-cheater-margin trade-off.
+\paragraph{Reference refinement (optional).} When enabled, the pipeline evaluates ${\sim}20$ alternative reference candidates (sampled from the theory's template library plus mutants of the seed) and selects the one with the best validity-cost-cheater-margin trade-off.